pepplejoshua/proto/README.md

 This project will come with a few tools:

-1. `prc`, the proto compiler.
+1. [prc](), the proto compiler.
 It is the standalone compiler and can be used to compile a proto source file (with .pr extension) to an executable.

-2. `proto`, the REPL for trying out ideas in a less permanent space.
+2. [proto](), the REPL for trying out ideas in a less permanent space.
 I don't think this needs much more explanation.

-3. `porter`, the project manager for proto.
+3. [porter](), the project manager for proto.
 It will be able to:

+   - [ ] create new proto projects

-   - [ ] create new projects from scratch
+   - [ ] create new proto projects in existing folders

    - [ ] modify existing projects to run the code formatter or linter or static analysis without compilation.
 Will be fleshed out before work begins.